 Two Tree Island Airfield is one of over 800 R/C airfields in the UK.
 It measures in at 26,100m2 beeline and consists of 3 separate patches.
 The main stretch features a 58 metre long hard standing runway surrounded by grass, this is mainly used for fixed wing aircraft.
-On the SW edge of the airfield is a helicopter area for when the runway is in use which also acts as a short crosswind runway for fixed wing and links directly onto the main stretch of the field.
-In the SE corner of the site is a new multirotor (commonly referred to as ‘drones’) patch, a small field which serves any type of freestyle, racing, filming or aerobatic drone.
+On the southwest edge of the airfield is a helicopter area for when the runway is in use which also acts as a short crosswind runway for fixed wing and links directly onto the main stretch of the field.
+In the southeast corner of the site is a new multirotor (commonly referred to as ‘drones’) patch which serves any type of freestyle, racing, cinematic or aerobatic drone.

 The fly zone at Two Tree Island is 24 hectares and runs from the road to the east to the scrape in the west and extends from the flight line north to Hadleigh Ray.
 The northeast corner of the fly zone is closed for London Southend Airport‘s Flight Restriction Zone (FRZ), located 300m from the airfield’s eastern edge, however this does not impede activities, still allowing adequate space for all types of flying.